-But if your job has anything to do with recruitment or HR, chances are you’ll write poor ads.
-Then you’ll go on to teach others to write poor ads, using that very same playbook.
-You might have even picked up articles online giving you advice on how to write ads, which you’d have been better off without.
+But if your job has anything to do with recruitment or HR, there’s a chance you’ll write poor job adverts.
+You’ll then go on to teach others to write poor ads, using that very same playbook.
+Perhaps you’ve picked up articles online giving you advice on how to write job adverts, which you’d have been better off without.

-If you’re an agency, you’ll probably reformat a job description to remove evidence of company branding.
-While at the same time, adding sweeteners like “market leading” and “fantastic” – to get those candidates wanting a piece of what you’re selling.
-For internal – it’s exactly the same but without the anonymity.
-Maybe with the addition of a section on company “culture” and benefits.
+If you for a recruitment agency, you’ll probably reformat a job description to remove evidence of company branding.
+At the same time, you may add sweeteners like “market leading” and “fantastic”, to get those candidates wanting a piece of what you’re selling.

-Both groups know it doesn’t work anywhere near as well as it should.
-Because, while you may place candidates from these efforts, you’ll spend much more time filtering unsuitable candidates.
-Which means it’s not an efficient system.
+But you probably know your adverts don’t work anywhere near as well as they should.
+Because, while you may place candidates from these efforts, you’ll spend much more time filtering unsuitable ones, which proves you’ve an inefficient formula.

-It’s easy to moan about Kevin.
-The candidate who doesn’t have any relevant skills in your market but has seemingly set up an alert for your company.
-And so, applies for absolutely everything.
+It’s easy to moan about ‘Kevin.’
+He’s the candidate with no relevant skills in your market but who’s seemingly set up an alert for your company.
+As a result, Kevin applies for absolutely everything.

 But before playing the blame game, let’s consider how Kevin might have latched on to begin with.

-You presented Kevin with a huge list of demands.
-The same applied to every other candidate who “really wanted a job” that day, because you followed the job board’s advice and stuffed in those keywords, to make sure your ad was as close to the top of each job board as possible.
+You presented him with a huge list of demands.
+The same applied to every other candidate who “really wanted a job” that day because you followed the job board’s advice and stuffed in those keywords, to make sure your job advert was as near the top of each search.

-That list was so boring and convoluted, you didn’t even read through to the end, so you know they didn’t.
-Instead, they optimistically read around your so-called ad.
+That list was so boring and convoluted, you didn’t even read through to the end, so you know Kevin and the other candidates didn’t either.
+Instead, they optimistically read around your so-called job ad:

 “Salary’s good.
 Location’s good.
-Says something about project management here – remember the time we did the garden?
+It says something about ‘project management’ here – remember the time we did the garden?
 That definitely counts.
 Yeah, I’m not sure what this job is but I’m going to apply.
 Because I need a job”.

-If IKEA sold their products the way most recruiters advertise jobs, it’d be something like this:
+If IKEA sold their products the way most recruiters advertise jobs, it’d go something like this:

 Available now – FANTASTIC POANG armchair.
 Must have a house, flat or other dwelling to utilise.
 Must have excellent dexterity to put together from scratch.
 Must have an Allen key and resourcefulness to know where to put it for successful erection.
 Must have money to purchase the product.
 Should be able to travel to a local IKEA.

-The reality is, this won’t completely stop irrelevant applications.
-But when you write engaging ads that people actually read, it becomes less likely that the wrong people apply.
+The reality is this won’t completely stop irrelevant applications.
+But when you revisit your methodology for writing engaging job ads that people actually read, it becomes less likely that the wrong people apply.

 And if Kevin still applies?
+Think about candidate experience.
 Take the time to reject him.
 You might even give him some useful feedback which encourages him to channel his energy into something more beneficial.